AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 The inverted fisheye effect is achieved by taking your angular fisheye image and doing a polar to rectangular conversion.
 Then the action rotates the image 180 degrees.
 The final step is to convert the image from rectangular coordinates back into polar coordinates.

-This action does not work on 16-bit per channel and 32-bit per channel images due to limitations in Photoshop's "Polar to Rectangular" image filter.
+The latest version of Photoshop CC (14.2.1+) has added support for 16-bit per channel and 32-bit per channel imagery in the Polar Coordinates filter.
+If you are using an older version of Photoshop, the action will not work on 16-bit per channel and 32-bit per channel images due to limitations in Photoshop's "Polar to Rectangular" image filter.

 *Note:* It is also possible to use the "Inverse Angular Fisheye" action a 2nd time to convert a "tiny planet" image back into a normal fisheye image.